 - Hold an earned bachelor’s degree

-- Complete all science and mathematics prerequisite coursework by the end of the spring semester prior to entry into the program
+- Complete all prerequisite coursework before matriculating in the program.
+Ideally, prerequisites should be completed by the end of the spring term prior to matriculation, but selected courses may be completed in the summer.

 Biological Sciences – Minimum 12 semester credits or 18 quarter units:

 - Microbiology with laboratory – four semester credits (six quarter units)

 - Human Anatomy and Physiology with laboratories – eight semester credits (12 quarter units).
 This is often a two-semester course.
 It may be either an integrated course sequence or two separate courses.

 Chemistry – Minimum 16 semester credits or 24 quarter units:

 - General Chemistry with laboratories – eight semester credits (12 quarter units)

 - Organic Chemistry with laboratories – eight semester credits (12 quarter units)

 Physics – Minimum four semester credits or six quarter units:

 - General Physics with laboratory – four semester credits (six quarter units).
 This course should include mechanics, universal laws of motion, force, energy, momentum and rotational systems, and an introduction to thermodynamics.